MiepHD/collector/README.md

 ];
 ```

-### Background info
+# Background info

 I created this app for a family trip to England.
 We went to the different places and searched for the needed information.
 When we found it, we answered the question and made a picture of the sight.
-It was really fun to do it.
+It was really fun to do.